yudharisandy/LudoGame/README.md

     }
     ```

 - The same player holds if his/her totem reach the final cell.
-You can add the following block code in your run-loop.
+You can add the following block code in your run-loop, then add to your ```while``` condition requirements.

     ```
     // Check whether the totem reach the final cell or not